Jajatim/C-Game-Environment/README.md

 # C-Game-Environment
 Basic environment for games, coded in C

+*02/02/2018 - Fiddling around with animations.
+Hard to work with them, but now possible \o/*

 *01/02/2018 - Big update \o/ (mainly : textures, mouse input and maintenance, see bottom of this readme for the list)*

 *31/01/2018 - Now in english \o/*